Community Conduct History

 In the interest of transparency, Fraternity & Sorority Life tracks the learning experiences of local chapters and — when relevant — the measures taken to ensure that the community remains focused on the values of scholarship, leadership, service and brotherhood/sisterhood.
 Explore our community conduct history.

-The Greek Chapter Scorecard provides key measures for each chapter within the Interfraternity Council, Multicultural Greek Council, National Pan-Hellenic Council and Panhellenic Association.
+The chapter scorecard provides key measures for each chapter within the Interfraternity Council, Multicultural Greek Council, National Pan-Hellenic Council and Panhellenic Association.
 The data for the reports are gathered from each chapter and council.
 Click here to access the latest scorecards.

-Individual members contribute to their chapters’ success in fulfilling their missions through mentorship, advocacy and collaborating with the university and Columbia communities, as well as national Greek organizations.
+Individual members contribute to their chapters’ success in fulfilling their missions through mentorship, advocacy and collaborating with the university and Columbia communities, as well as national fraternity and sorority organizations.

 The member tracks portion of FSL accreditation is designed to engage fraternity and sorority members in existing experiences provided on Mizzou’s campus.
 Each member will be expected to complete a specific number of experiences in each of the five tracks listed below.